Septima/spatialsuite-s4/README.md

 REMOVE old versions of the library

 ## <a name="customization"></a> 4.
-Customization of s4 plug-in
+Customization of s4 tool

-### 4.a customize plugin
+### 4.a customize tool
-A typical use case is to have different s4 plug-in's for different Spatial Map profiles eg. search for schools and adresses - not industrial waste site - in a profile related to schools and insitutions.
+A typical use case is to have different s4 tools for different Spatial Map profiles eg. search for schools and adresses - not industrial waste site - in a profile related to schools and insitutions.

 Copy the tool [cbinfo.config.dir]/modules/custom/thirdparty/s4/tools/s4-plugin-dk-all.xml to:

     [cbinfo.config.dir]/tools/custom/s4-plugin-dk-all.xml

-Rename to something sensible like s4_general.xml or s4_schools.xml
+Rename to something meaningful like s4_general.xml or s4_schools.xml

 Configure __municipality__ code and __enable/disable__ and other __options__  in the javascript part of [cbinfo.config.dir]/tools/custom/s4_schools.xml